The Need to Succeed - The Jerry E. Cromer, Jr. Story

 Once I decided I wanted to go, I called the University of South Carolina, as well as the Vocational Rehabilitation Centers, IBM and other major computer facilities for the assistive technology to meet my needs.
 I even went to see the engineering and drafting department of the Vocational Rehabilitation Center.
 They had nothing to offer someone with my degree of disability.
 It was all "just doors closed in my face" kind of deal.
 I visited one Vocational Rehabilitation facility and was humiliated because they just did not comprehend my particular situation.
 I was treated like a mentally disabled person rather than a physically disabled person.
 I guess maybe it was just me being more aware of the way things were that may have caused me to emphasize a lot of overkill.
 I just felt that way - I really felt inferior - plus the simplicity of the evaluation they were giving me seemed to stress mental rather than physical capabilities - like "is this a circle- square - rectangle?"

-Once I was able to get past that, I went to take a look at their computer - aided drafting department, and they didn't have anything there for me either.
-They had a basic standard digitizer transducer with some type of adaptive handbrace attached to it.
+basic standard digitizer transducer with some type of adaptive handbrace attached to it.
 The range of injury required to operate this transducer was probably a C-7 (lower spinal injury) where the handicapped person has pretty good control - probably triceps and biceps, and probably a thumb and a finger or two that they are able to move, as well as wrist extension.
 They just didn't have anything for me.

 Everywhere I turned I found that educational opportunities in my chosen career field were extremely limited due to the limitations of the equipment.